Corrosion of Conformity: America's Volume Dealer and In the Arms of God (1999–2006)

 Soon after the release of Wiseblood, Columbia dropped COC, who then moved to Sanctuary Records.
 The band released its first album for its new label, America's Volume Dealer, in September 2000.
 The album was even more of a commercial failure than Wiseblood not even managing to make the Billboard 200.
 However, the single, "Congratulations Song", did give the band another Top 30 hit.
 No videos were made from the album.
 Mullin left the band in 2001.
 Over the next few years, the band worked with a series of drummers: Jimmy Bower of Eyehategod, local Raleigh percussion professor Merritt Partridge, Stanton Moore of Galactic and Reed's former drum technician Jason Patterson, who previously played drums in the Raleigh-based rock band Cry of Love.

 In April 2005, COC released In the Arms of God to much critical acclaim.
 The album performed much better than their previous effort, debuting at No. 108 on the Billboard 200 and even topping the Heatseekers chart.
 This was achieved without even one radio hit from the album.
-A video was made for the song "Stonebreaker" which saw airplay on MTV2's recently revived Headbanger's Ball.
+A video was made for the song "Stone Breaker" which saw airplay on MTV2's recently revived Headbanger's Ball.
 The band spent the rest of the year touring the US and Canada.
 They were the opening acts for Motörhead and Disturbed and also went on headlining tours with Crowbar, Fu Manchu, Alabama Thunderpussy, and Danko Jones all providing support.
 A European tour was scheduled for September/October 2005 but was later canceled, after Hurricane Katrina ravaged Keenan's hometown of New Orleans.
 A co-headlining UK tour with Clutch commenced in January 2006.